andreasthoelke/dotfiles/.vim/notes/git process.md

 "git reset --hard HEAD~" additionally undos all the work/changes in the working directory!
 It basically goes back to the state of the last commit *and* thows away everything that has been done (working dir changes, staging of those and commit) since then.
 Reset Index To HEAD: - "git reset HEAD" (implies --mixed) updates/resets the index/stage with the content of the HEAD commit/snapshot
-Copy File In HEAD Snapshot To Index: - "git reset --mixed HEAD file.txt" or simply "git reset file.txt" - it's basically unstaging that file.
+Copy File In HEAD Snapshot To Index: - "git reset --mixed HEAD file.txt" or simply "git reset file.txt" - its basically unstaging that file.
 E.g. the opposite of "git add file.txt".
 Commit An Old File Version Without Loosing Past Commits And Without Changing Working Dir:
 "git reset <commitID> -- file.txt" - this just copies that file version into the index (not the working dir!), then you can "commit" that index.
 Patch Option: - "git add", "git reset" and "git checkout" accept the "--patch" option to stage/unstage/overwrite parts/hunks of a file/tree.